 ~~If you don’t know your options, you don’t have any~~

 Elyn Jacobs is a breast cancer survivor, professional cancer strategist, speaker, and the Executive Director for the Emerald Heart Cancer Foundation.
 Elyn empowers women to choose the path for treatment that best fits their own individual needs.
 She is passionate about helping others move forward into a life of health and well-being.
 Elyn has been featured on CNN Money, Talk About Health, and Breast Cancer Answers and has written for the Pink Paper, Breast Cancer Wellness, Integrative Oncology Essentials, Surviving Beautifully, Body Local and more, and writes the Options for Life column for the Natural Healing-Natural Wellness Magazine.
 Elyn hosts the Survive and Live Well Radio Show on the Cancer Support Network.
-Elyn lives in New York with her husband and two young boys. http://elynjacobs.wordpress.com/about/
+She is on the Medical Advisory Board for BeatCancer.Org and is on the Advisory Board to the Radical Remission Project.
+Elyn lives in New York with her husband and two young boys. http://elynjacobs.com/about/

 Tune in to the Survive and Live Well Show